levitation-opensource/zoo_to_gym_multiagent_adapter/README.md

 ## Overview

-This wrapper allows you to convert a **PettingZoo** environment to a **Gym** environment while supporting multiple agents.
+This wrapper allows you to convert a **PettingZoo** environment to a **Gym** environment while supporting multiple agents (MARL).
 Gym's default setup doesn't easily support multi-agent environments, but this wrapper resolves that by running each agent in its own process and sharing the environment across those processes.

 ## Features